Robert Burns's Glenriddell Manuscripts

 The single largest collection of Burns's manuscripts in existence, they are recognised as one of the main treasures at the National Library of Scotland.

-Yet without an act of generosity on the part of a Burns enthusiast one hundred years ago they could have been lost to Scotland for good.
+Yet without an act of generosity on the part of a Burns enthusiast 100 years ago they could have been lost to Scotland for good.

 This display celebrates the gift of these volumes to Scotland in 1914 after they had been first housed in Liverpool and then sold to American buyers.